PAJUELAZO Lyrics in English Tito Double P , Luis R Conriquez

 From here to there, from there to here

-A little hit and a little puff
+A little toke and a strike of a match

-And a girl, and later I'll see you
+And a girl, and I'll see you later

-And a corrido that’s badass
+And a big corrido that's badass

 They took my brother, I remember him here